oatlog/oatlog/doc/presentation/main.typ

 == Phase ordering problem in compilation passes

+#grid(
+  rows: (1fr, 3fr),
+  [
     - In what order should we run passes?
     - What passes should be run multiple times?
     - Must avoid optimizations that inhibit others!
+  ],
+  align(center, image("../figures/passes_vs_peepholes.svg")),
+)

 == Phase ordering problem in peephole and term rewriting